leouieda/peer-review/README.md

 It has some reminders of things to which I should pay attention and some boilerplate text for certain things (like asking for code and data).
+I sign my reviews so I put in some reminders to always be civil and constructive.

 The template is written in Markdown but I generally submit it as plain text.
 Optionally, you can add images and equations and convert it to PDF using